 Moving swiftly on few more metres brings you to the final bridge.
 Known as Sandham Bridge, for reasons I am not clear about.
 This is the crowning glory of the three bridges.
 A genuine packhorse bridge with low parapets and niches on either side it stands pretty much has it has done for three hundred years.
 From the western side, looking back towards Thurcaston, the view is mostly as it has been for a hundred years, with the church in the distance surrounded by a few houses.

-g some ancient ridge and furrow fields on your left, brings you out onto the appropriately named Sandham Bridge Road and then onto Station Road (so called because it passes Rothley Station, now part of the Great Central Railway).
+Following the footpath up the hill, passing some ancient ridge and furrow fields on your left, brings you out onto the appropriately named Sandham Bridge Road and then onto Station Road (so called because it passes Rothley Station, now part of the Great Central Railway).
 Turning left here brings you back to old Cropston where (if you were me) you had left your car earlier.

 So, not exactly a ramble, more a leisurely stroll through a tiny part of Leicestershire.
 But so much history in such a small patch of land, all seemingly unchanged for hundreds of years.
 But not really.
 On the right of the path towards Cropston someone had started a new hedge.
 Lots and lots of neatly contained saplings lined up along the edge of the field, replacing a much older hedge which had obviously reverted back to it's natural state.